creeper8965/MangaAutoTranslate/README.md

 It is a Gradio server that translates a japanese manga page to english, and blend it in the pre existing speech bubbles.

-Soon will upload a API server.py and a firefox addon soon to to right click to translate in webpages.
+Soon i will upload a API server.py and a firefox addon soon to to right click to translate in webpages.

 To install: